Knicks vs. Heat Predictions & Picks - Eastern Conference Semifinals Game 5

 Over (209)

+- Miami and its opponents have eclipsed the over/under 48.8% of the time this season (40 out of 82).
+That's less often than New York and its opponents have (44 out of 82).

-- As a moneyline favorite this season, the Knicks are 27-14, a better mark than the Heat have recorded (8-16) as moneyline underdogs.
+- As a moneyline underdog this season, the Heat are 8-16, while the Knicks are 27-14 as moneyline favorites.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!